Is Nutrition Important to Your Dental Health?

 Foods to Avoid with Periodontal Disease

 Ice: While water is good for dental health, ice and cold foods can cause a lot of pain.
-The condition will affect the nerves of your gums and teeth, which make them more sensitive.
+The condition will affect the nerves of your gums and teeth, which makes them more sensitive.

 Nutrition, along with flossing and brushing your teeth, can improve dental health.
 Seeking regular oral health care is also important to slow down the progression of any tooth decay.